johanvanhelden/dockerhero/readme.md

 Where 172.25.0.12 is the IP of the dockerhero_web container.

-Now, if PHP attempts to connect to projectname.localtest.me, it will not connect to his localhost, but to the nginx container.
+Now, if PHP attempts to connect to projectname.localtest.me, it will not connect to his localhost, but to the NGINX container.

 ## Making a local website publicly available